danielgruber/Goma-CMS/git_readme.txt

 * Installation *

 - Clone the Git-Repository in a local directory on your webserver
-- Proceed like "Installation" in the Readme
+- Proceed like "Installation" in the Readme, but you have to use as directory "gomacms"
+- After Installation you should discard changes to get the latest Nightly-Code of Goma CMS

 ---------------
 * Development *